adjust/android_sdk/README.md

 `INSTALL_REFERRER` intent, follow [these instructions][referrer] to add the Adjust receiver.

-### 6. Integrate Adjust into your app
+### 7. Integrate Adjust into your app

 To start with, we'll set up basic session tracking.

 #### Basic Setup

-We recommend using a global android [Application][android_application] class to start the SDK.
-If don't already have one in your app, follow this steps:
+We recommend using a global android [Application][android_application] class to initialize the SDK.
+If don't have one in your app already, follow these steps:

-1. Create one a class that extends `Application`.
+1. Create a class that extends `Application`.
-2. Open the `AndroidManifest.xml` file and locate the `<application>` element.
+2. Open the `AndroidManifest.xml` file of your app and locate the `<application>` element.
-3. Add the attribute `android:name` with the value equal to the created class name prefixed with a full stop, `.`.
+3. Add the attribute `android:name` and set it to the name of your new application class pefixed by a dot.

-Our example app has an `Application` class named `GlobalApplication`, so the manifest file is configured as:
+In our example app we use an `Application` class named `GlobalApplication`, so the manifest file is configured as:
 ```xml
  <application
    ...